nationalparkservice/QC-tips-and-tricks/3_non_numeric_columns/3_non_numeric_columns.md

     3_non_numeric_columns
 	3_1_identifying_non_numerics
     3_2_typos_and_other_character_errors
-    3_3_categorical_errors
+    3_3_using_lookup_tables
     3_4_date_time_errors

 # 3_non_numeric_columns

 What do we mean by non_numeric_columns?
-Here I'm defining them as everything that's not an integer, float or complex number.
+Here, I'm defining them as everything that's not an integer, float or complex number.
 I am deliberately leaving out composite data types such as lists, matrices and dictionaries.
 So, this section will deal with character, logical (Boolean), categorical and date times.
-This last group, date and times, does allow arithmetic operations, but we will only treat the date-time type as character data with special formatting needs.
+This last group, date and times, does allow for arithmetic operations, but we will only treat the date-time type as character data with special formatting needs.

 # 3_1_identifying_non_numerics